How to Grow Tomatoes

-Seeds need a sunny side preferably inside the window, as the seeds need the warmer temperature to germinate.
-Warmer the temperature is faster the seeds will germinate.
+Seeds need a sunny side preferably inside the window, as the seeds need a warmer temperature to germinate.
+The warmer the temperature is faster the seeds will germinate.
 A simple approach is to cover the pot tightly with a plastic container to make it like a greenhouse effect with warmer soil.

 It is important to keep the soil warm until germination takes place otherwise it may succumb to infection.
 After the sprouts have grown remove the cover and keep the soil moist and rotate the pot daily to have upright plants.
 As you are growing your seeds on a windowsill so the plants will lean towards sunlight so rotation of pot is needed.

 The first two leaves that are seen in the plant are called seed leaves and subsequent leaves are the true leaves.
 Only after true leaves have grown its safe for repotting.
-Wait for perfect weather before transplanting as frost will not let- the plant to grow.
+Wait for perfect weather before transplanting as frost will not let- the plant grow.
 If your plant is 6 inches tall then there is no danger of frost outdoor and they are ready to be transferred outdoors.

 Before transferring them outdoor you need to harden the plant by gradually taking them out in sun for some hours daily so that plants adjust well to the outdoor climate.
 Prepare your garden space and dig a hole of 2 feet deep and plant the seedling so that 1/4 of the plant will be out of the ground.